-Be Careful who You Take Advice From
+Be Careful Who You Take Advice From

-While relying on the advice of a trusted friend is not a bad thing in many circumstances I would caution you to lean too heavily on the words of a person that is not an attorney and has only been a part of one divorce process- their own.
+While relying on the advice of a trusted friend is not a bad thing in many circumstances, I would caution you to lean too heavily on the words of a person that is not an attorney and has only been a part of one divorce process- their own.

 Characterizing Marital Property

-It is up to you to produced evidence to show the court that your business is your separate property.
+It is up to you to produce evidence to show the court that your business is your separate property.
 The reason being is that there is a presumption that all property in existence at the time of your divorce is community property.

 Asset Division Community versus Separate